sarvansh30/sarvansh30/README.md

 ###

-<p align="left">Passionate last-year Computer Science enthusiast, eager to conquer new challenges and contribute to innovative projects.
+<p align="left">Passionate Computer Science enthusiast, eager to conquer new challenges and contribute to innovative projects.
 Armed with a solid foundation in Data Structures and Algorithms (DSA) and well-versed in the art of software engineering.
 Committed to continuous learning and staying at the forefront of emerging technologies.
 A collaborative team player with a knack for effective communication.<br>📚 Currently delving into the realm of node.js. 🚀</p>

 ###